 Every five years, for one week.
 This is the time frame for THE main event in Latvian cultural life - the Nationwide Latvian Song and Dance Celebration.
 It involves hundreds of choirs and folk dance groups, entrancing thousands in the audience.
 The Celebration has earned high honour internationally, being included on the UNESCO Oral History and Non-material Cultural Heritage List.

-The next Nationwide Latvian Song and Dance Celebration will be held in 2023.
+The next Nationwide Latvian Song and Dance Celebration will be held on July 2023.

 A Nation of Singers

 Latvians proudly call themselves a "nation of singers" because of a solid choral music and folk dancing tradition that began way back in the mid-19th century.
 As the years have passed, it has evolved into something more than a mere "musical activity"; it is a manifestation of patriotism, an aid in consolidating the people.

 30,000 is the grand total of amateur-level but supremely talented singers, dances, orchestra musicians, folklore collectives, amateur theater troupes, applied arts and fine arts studios and others, devoting themselves to ethnic traditions at the Celebration.

 The Major Celebration Events